UMAprotocol/docs/docs/tutorials/bot-param.md

 COMMAND=yarn truffle exec ./packages/liquidator/index.js --network kovan_mnemonic
 ```

+Note that this minimum config will use the free tier crypto watch price feed.
+Without an account this will run out of credits very quickly.
+We recommend creating an account and paramaterzing the price feed to use this feed by adding `MEDIANIZER_PRICE_FEED_CONFIG={"apiKey":"YOUR-CRYPTO-WATCH-API-KEY-HERE"}` to your config file.

 ### Possible liquidator config options

 - `LIQUIDATOR_CONFIG` [optional]: enables the override of specific bot settings.
 Contains the following sub-settings: